Visit Highsted Grammar School Visit Highsted Grammar School

 Welcome to your very own High Flyers production!
 This journal has been designed exclusively for you by Highsted Grammar School.
 It is packed with ideas and information to enlighten, excite and inspire you to develop a passion for learning across a whole range of subjects, in a way that you may never have thought about before.

 To download your personal online edition, just click on the cover page above or follow this link.
-To download earlier editions from 2022, follow the links below.
+Earlier editions from the past year are available by following the links below.

 To download Issue 12, please follow this link.